The Vyne: The Chute family

+In the 18th century, Chaloner's descendant John Chute undertook significant renovations to the house, including a new interior to the chapel, the construction of the tomb and the installation of the staircase.
+John's Chute's design choices were influenced by the ideas of his friend Horace Walpole, with whom he became acquainted while staying at the home of Horace Mann in Florence in the 1740s.
+He died childless in 1776 and the estate passed to his cousin Thomas Lobb, who took the name Chute.
+Lobb made no significant alterations during his ownership of the house.
+He was likewise without heir and again the inheritance was settled in 1837 on a cousin named William Wiggett, who also took the name Chute.
+William Wigget's renovation efforts on the estate were focused on the farmland and the roof rather than the interior of the house On his death in 1879 the house passed to his son Chaloner W. Chute.

+In 1888 Chaloner W. Chute published A History of The Vyne, covering the story of the estate, its occupants and collections through the centuries.
+The house remained in the Chute family until it was given to the National Trust in 1956 by Sir Charles Chute.
+His bequest included the house, its contents and 1124 acres of land, along with an endowment.

 Architecture

 16th century

 Precise details of William Sandys new house at The Vyne are vague.
-Recent archaeological research at the site has indicated a vast mansion spreading northwest from the present house, built around four courtyards - this would be consistent with better documented houses also belonging to high ranking Tudor courtiers.
+Recent archaeological research at the site has indicated a vast mansion spreading northwest from the present house, built around four courtyards – this would be consistent with better documented houses also belonging to high ranking Tudor courtiers.
 The author Maurice Howard in his book, The Vyne, suggests that the house, may have rivalled Hampton Court, the palace of the King's favourite, Cardinal Wolsey.
 This view seems to be confirmed in the writings of the sixteenth century antiquarian John Leland who described the house as "one of the most princely houses in goodly building in all Hampshire."

 Work began in 1500 and it can be reliably assumed that by 1510 The Vyne was a sizeable and comfortable mansion because in that year Sandys entertained King Henry VIII during his royal progress.
-An inventory drawn up in 1541 describes the house as having 57 "named rooms" - implying there were innumerable more nameless rooms.
-Of the rooms named and known was a long gallery, one of the earliest of such galleries to be found in an English house - the house also contained a series of small parlours and bedrooms which afforded the house's occupants a degree of privacy not common in Tudor houses at the time.
+An inventory drawn up in 1541 describes the house as having 57 "named rooms" – implying there were innumerable more nameless rooms.
+Of the rooms named and known was a long gallery, one of the earliest of such galleries to be found in an English house – the house also contained a series of small parlours and bedrooms which afforded the house's occupants a degree of privacy not common in Tudor houses at the time.
 Much of the fine linenfold panelling which lined these rooms remains today still in situ in the oldest parts of the house.